What is supervision?

 Supervision options:

-1. One-to-one professional supervision
+1. Professional one-to-one supervision

 2. Professional group supervision

-3. Peer-led group supervision or one-to-one peer supervision
+3. Peer-led group supervision or peer one-to-one supervision

 Potential benefits & drawbacks of different types

-One-to-one professional supervision benefits
+Professional one-to-one supervision benefits

 • Higher probability of receiving constructive feedback about unconscious patterns and misjudged interventions